fmbarina/.dotfiles/README.md

 ### About

 Dotfiles are an extremely useful way to quickly bootstrap a new system, as with a single command it's possible to automate the proccess of getting your system just the way you like it.

-I like gaming, specially gaming to relax.
-I also like learning more about linux.
-Considering the effort required to game on linux, I decided to stay in Windows and use linux VMs.
-As a bonus, whenever something goes wrong, I can just nuke the entire thing and start over.
-That's not to say I won't fix my mistakes, I just don't wanna deal with the aftermath of trying out `rm -rf /` for fun (don't do it).

-Why is this relevant?
-Because it tells you that this was made partially as a learning project and oriented towards quickly setting up new systems suited for a specific use-case.
+These dotfiles were made in large part as a learning project and oriented towards quickly setting up new systems suited for a specific use-case.

 With that out of the way, `bin/dotfiles` is the "dotfiles" command that makes things happen.

 ## How it works

-- Git is installed if necessary.*
+- Git is installed* if necessary.
 - The repository is cloned/updated in ~/ with aforementioned Git.
 - Dotfiles sources relevant files inside src/ and vendor/
 - `bin/` - Everything here will be added to PATH.